 Johnny Carson didn’t have a lot to show for a happy marriage thanks to his behavior

 Those close to Carson saw a different side of him.
 In fact, he treated his significant others rather disrespectfully.
 That didn’t change with marriage, either.
 In fact, he actually publicly humiliated his new wife — on their honeymoon.

-Carson married Alexis Maas on 1987.
-She would be his fourth wife.
+Carson married Alexis Maas, his fourth wife, in 1987.
 For their honeymoon, they traveled to Italy on a yacht voyage.
 When Carson got into a bad mood, he took it out on Alexis.
 She made an offhand comment he didn’t like, so he said, “We’ve been married for three weeks.
 If you say something like that again, this marriage won’t last another three weeks.”
 Sometimes, his cruelty would cause celebrities to not go onto his show.

 Not a father figure

-Despite reportedly having a strained relationship with is own mother, Johnny Carson made no move to put on a better show for his family.
+Despite reportedly having a strained relationship with his own mother, Johnny Carson made no move to put on a better show for his family.
 All three of his sons were from his first marriage, and his son Rick endured mental health struggles.
-In those days, such challenges were not discussed at all, never mind in a health y manner.
+In those days, such challenges were not discussed at all, never mind in a healthy manner.
 Eventually, Rick ended up committed in a mental hospital and Carson refused to visit him.